Glanbia’s Phil Meaney takes over as President of the Irish Seed Trade Association

 Post harvesting, samples of dried seed are tested by Department of Agriculture inspectors.
 The usual parameters of moisture and KPH are monitored, and the crop is checked for visual appearance, purity and the presence of weed seeds.
 It’s this intricate process that guarantees the high standards expected of Irish Certified Seed.

-For more information on certified seed production, visit our brand new YouTube channel here
+For more information on certified seed production, visit our YouTube channel here

 Subscribe to our new YouTube channel